enramir/App-Products-Angular/README.md

 -First we write `$ heroku login`

--Then we write `$ heroku create app-angular-tfg`
+-Then we write `$ heroku create app-products-angular`

--And we type the following to associate git with Heroku `$ heroku  git: clone -a app-angular-tfg`
+-And we type the following to associate git with Heroku `$ heroku  git: clone -a app-products-angular`

 -We add the changes `$ git add .`